 SEEMILE TOPIK is a specialized tool for Korean language learners.
 It organizes bite-sized lessons and test materials tailored for the exam.

 This app includes many fabulous features.
-It has plenty of exercises for TOPIK I and II and EPS-TOPIK.
-It has helpful grammar explanations, vast vocabulary lists, and reading, writing, and listening skills.
+It contains numerous exercises for TOPIK I and II and EPS-TOPIK.
+It provides helpful explanations of grammar, extensive vocabulary lists, and practice in reading, writing, and listening.

 You can watch engaging videos and animations to comprehend better.
-It also has audio recordings by native speakers to enhance your accents, pronunciation, and listening.
+It also includes audio recordings by native speakers to enhance your accent, pronunciation, and listening comprehension.

-The SEEMILE app has dozens of practice exercises and mock tests for actual TOPIK exams.
+The SEEMILE app contains numerous practice exercises and mock tests for the actual TOPIK exams.
 You can also track your progress to see what you excel at and where you can advance.

 B) TOPIK preparation books

 Here are some highly recommended books to help you with TOPIK.
-You can find it at online shops like Amazon or local bookstores specializing in language learning.
+You can find it at online retailers such as Amazon or local bookstores specializing in language learning.

 1. Complete Guide to TOPIK: This book covers all exam sections: Listening, Reading, and Writing.
 It has practice tests with extensive explanations and is suitable for TOPIK I and II.